Supersonic aircraft: Design principles

-Supersonic flight brings with it substantial technical challenges, as the aerodynamics of supersonic flight are dramatically different from those of subsonic flight (i.e., flight at speeds slower than that of sound).
+Supersonic flight has always presented substantial technical challenges to engineers, as the aerodynamics of supersonic flight are dramatically different from those of subsonic flight (i.e., flight at speeds slower than that of sound).
 In particular, aerodynamic drag rises sharply as the aircraft passes the transonic regime, requiring much greater engine power and more streamlined airframes.

 Wings

-To keep drag low, wingspan must be limited, which also reduces the aerodynamic efficiency when flying slowly.
-Since a supersonic aircraft must take off and land at a relatively slow speed, its aerodynamic design must be a compromise between the requirements for both ends of the speed range.
+To optimize drag, wingspan must be limited, which also reduces aerodynamic efficiency during subsonic flight, including takeoff and landing.
+Minimizing wave drag is a crucial aspect of wing design.
+Since a supersonic aircraft must also take off and land at a relatively slow speed, its aerodynamic design must be a compromise between the requirements for both ends of the speed range.

 One approach to resolving this compromise is the use of a variable-geometry wing, commonly known as the "swing-wing," which spreads wide for low-speed flight and then sweeps sharply, usually backwards, for supersonic flight.
-However, swinging affects the longitudinal trim of the aircraft and the swinging mechanism adds weight and cost.
-Use of a delta wing, such as those used on the Aerospatiale-BAC Concorde generates a vortex which energises the flow on the upper surface of the wing at high speeds and attack angles, delaying flow separation, and giving the aircraft a very high stall angle.
+However, swinging affects the longitudinal trim of the aircraft, and the swinging mechanism adds weight and cost.
+Use of a delta wing, such as those used on the Aerospatiale-BAC Concorde, generates a vortex which energises the flow on the upper surface of the wing at high speeds and attack angles, delaying flow separation, and giving the aircraft a very high stall angle.
 It also solves the issue of fluid compressibility at transonic and supersonic speeds.
-However, it is, of course, inefficient at lower speeds due to the requirement of a high angle of attack, and therefore need the use of flaps.
+However, it is, of course, inefficient at lower speeds due to the requirement of a high angle of attack, and therefore requires the use of flaps.

 Heating

-Another problem is the heat generated by friction as the air flows over the aircraft.
-Most subsonic designs use aluminium alloys such as Duralumin, which are cheap and easy to work but lose their strength quickly at high temperatures.
-This limits maximum speed to around Mach 2.2.
+Another problem is the heat generated due to air compression as well as friction as the air flows over the aircraft.
+Most subsonic designs use aluminium alloys such as Duralumin, which are cheap and easy to work with but lose their strength quickly at high temperatures.
+This limits the maximum speed to approximately Mach 2.2.

 Most supersonic aircraft, including many military fighter aircraft, are designed to spend most of their flight at subsonic speeds, and only to exceed the speed of sound for short periods such as when intercepting an enemy aircraft.
 A smaller number, such as the Lockheed SR-71 Blackbird reconnaissance aircraft and the Concorde supersonic airliner, have been designed to cruise continuously at speeds above the speed of sound, and with these designs the problems of supersonic flight are more severe.